 When applying for a VA home loan, keep in mind that the Veteran’s Administration does not have any influence over an interest rate.
 The VA is not a bank.
 All it does is guarantee, on your behalf, 25% re-payment of the loan if you fail to make your mortgage payments in a timely manner.
 This is a very important benefit, because it lowers the overall risk of loaning you the money.
 Credit risk is extremely important to lenders when qualifying someone for a loan.
+VA loan requirements may differ from lender to lender based on overlays.
 Your interest rate often directly correlates to how your credit risk looks from the lenders perspective.
 They determine your credit risk using your credit score, credit history, income and expenses.

 The first thing lenders tend to look at is your credit score.
 The credit score used most often is the score calculated by the Fair Isaac Corporation, also known as your FICO score.
 FICO looks at your credit history and creates a score based on your payment history, total debt load, length and age of your credit history and your overall credit mix.
 It then assigns you a 3-digit number.
 The higher the number the better your credit score, and ideally, the lower your credit risk.
 The scores break down as follows:

 · Fair: 580 to 669

 · Poor: 579 and below